 How Is It Diagnosed?

 Lichen sclerosus can often be diagnosed from the appearance of the affected skin.
-It is important that your GP refer you to a pelvic floor/urodynamic specialist, reproductive medicine specialist or women’s healthy specialist that specialises in conditions affecting the female reproductive organs.
+It is important that your GP refer you to a pelvic floor/urodynamic specialist, reproductive medicine specialist or women’s health specialist that specialises in conditions affecting the female reproductive organs.
 Sometimes a referral to a dermatologist may also be needed also.

 Besides visual diagnosis, a biopsy may be recommended to confirm the diagnosis.
 This involves taking a small sample of affected tissue for a pathologist to examine under a microscope.
 This allows specialists to make sure that it is not a different disease.